beastcooper/MHI-game-things/README.md

 Some files will be to large to copy and paste.
 Use chunks.py to split them.
 You can use https://github.com/CoolDude2349/schoolworkforall/blob/main/code-inputer2.html for loading the chunks.
 The Epic Viewer also has an option.

-The collection's updateted regulary to provide new games.
+The collection's updateted regulary to provide new offline games.

 Download a split and zipped version of the files here: https://www.mediafire.com/folder/ls4mnh7ywbd7m/offline_games_(split)